MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/set-up-demo-data.md

 # required metadata

 title: Set up demo data for Payment predictions
-description: This topic lists the steps to complete to set up demo data you can use with Customer payment predictions.
+description: This topic lists the steps for setting up demo data that you can use with Customer payment predictions.
 author: ShivamPandey-msft
 manager: AnnBe
 ms.date: 07/23/2020